-Meet with your Faculty Advisor between March 18th and April 3rd.
+Meet with your Faculty Advisor between October 23rd and November 1st.
 Make an appointment with your advisor in advance of this meeting.
-After your meeting, your advisor will clear you for registration via the Web.
+After your meeting, your advisor will clear you for registration via the web.
 If you plan to take any classes that require the instructor’s permission to register, you should secure permission before trying to register for these classes.

 (Students must have at least 56 completed credits)

 (Students must have at least 24 completed credits)

 All First Year Students - November 15 (Wednesday)

 Registration hours: 7:00 am to 3:00 pm